Traditional New Mexican food is the hidden gem of American cuisine.

 More Traditional New Mexican Foods You Need To Try

 - Piñon Coffee: I saw shops advertising Piñon Coffee everywhere in New Mexico (I didn’t try any because I’m allergic to piñon nut, but I’ve heard it’s really good).

 - Cinnamon Roll: Frontier is a popular restaurant in New Mexico and its cinnamon rolls are iconic and sweet.

 - Old School Style Diner Foods: A part of Route 66 once trailed through New Mexico.
 Today, there are plenty of old-school style diners all around the state.
-I love Blue Moon Diner in Farmington the most.
-It’s glitzy and fun and the food is scrumptious.

 - Savory Chocolate: Red chile and green chile chocolate exist, and the world is ever-so-much-more delightful as a result.
 If that sounds up your alley, check out the Chocolate Cartel in Old Town Albuquerque.